igdaniel-1/aerospaceProg-unit4/README.md

 I created these files to be run in a virtual environment to get around the pip3 "externally-managed-environment" error.
 You can run them the same way I did by following these steps.

-Current additional dependencies vary by file, but within this repo include: astropy.
+Current additional dependencies vary by file, but within this repo include: astropy, matplotlib, scipy.

 1. Set up the virtual environment.
 Within your project directory, open terminal and enter: